luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

     4. in the absense of improvements in TFP, the growth of labor productivity and per capita output would eventually slow.
     5. because of diminishing marginal returns to capital, the only way to sustain growth in potential GDP per capita is through technological change or growth in total factor productivity.
 3. Convergence
+    1. Neoclassical growth theory predicts two types of convergence: *absolute convergence* (developing countries, regardless of their particular characteristics, will eventually catch up with the developed countries and match them in per captia output) and *conditional convergence* (convergence is conditional on the coutries having the same saving rate, population growth rate, and production function).
+In addtion to the first two convergence concepts, we have the notion of club convergence, where only rich and middle-income countries that are members of the club are converging to the income level of the richest countries in the world.
-    1. given the relative scarcity and hence high marginal productivity of capital and potentially higher saving rates in developing countries, the growth rates of developing countries should exceed those of developed countries.
+    2. given the relative scarcity and hence high marginal productivity of capital and potentially higher saving rates in developing countries, the growth rates of developing countries should exceed those of developed countries.
-    2. as a result, there should be a convergence of per capita incomes between developed and developing countries over time.
+    3. as a result, there should be a convergence of per capita incomes between developed and developing countries over time.
 4. Effect of savings on growth
     1. the initial impact of a higher saving rate is to temporarily raise the rate of growth in the economy.
 However, the economy returns to the balanced growth path after the transition period.
     2. during the transition period, the economy moves to a higher level of per capita output and productivity.